 Dual Major in Education and Theatre is designed for students interested in a career teaching in primary or secondary schools.
-Students take a range of Theatre courses as well as all the required courses for receiving teacher certification, including the Senior Learning Community in Education that involves a semester of student teaching.
+Students take a range of Theatre courses as well as all the required courses to prepare for teacher certification, including the Senior Learning Community in Education that involves a semester of student teaching.
 Students will have an adviser in both areas.

-The Dance Program encompasses a Minor in Dance and a Major in Dance Education.
-The program offers study in a range of disciplines, including Ballet, Jazz, Modern, and Tap, as well as courses in Pedagogy, Movement Analysis, Choreography, History, and Criticism.
+The Dance Program includes a Minor in Dance and a Major in Dance Education.
+All Wagner students are able to take studio dance classes in a range of disciplines, including Ballet, Jazz, Modern, and Tap, as well as courses in Pedagogy, Movement Analysis, Choreography, History, and Criticism.
 Professional dancers and choreographers regularly offer guest workshops and are hired to participate in the program.